 Specific questions regarding the programme should be directed to the Baltic Film, Media, Arts and Communication School’s Media Department:

 For additional guidelines regarding admission procedure please contact the international admission specialist.

 School of Humanities

-Engage in broadly interdisciplinary study of the relationship between literature, visual culture and film in contemporary and historical contexts.
-Gain cutting-edge theoretical insights into intermedial aesthetics and into philosophy of literature, art and film.
-Equip yourself with critical tools for cultural analysis of contemporary image and text-based media.
+Engage in a broadly interdisciplinary study of the relationships between literature, visual culture and film in contemporary and historical contexts.
+Gain cutting-edge theoretical insights into intermedial aesthetics and into the philosophy of literature, art and film.
+Equip yourself with critical tools for the cultural analysis of contemporary image and text-based media.